jonathanhaigh/multiconfparse/docs/Quick_start.rst

    :class:`ConfigParser` objects:

    * contain the specifications of your configuration items;
-   * have :class:`Source` - objects that can obtain configuration values from different sources;
+   * maintain a list of sources that can obtain configuration values in different ways.
-   * coordinate the parsing done by :class:`Source` objects;
+   * coordinate the parsing done by each source;
-   * merge configuration values from :class:`Source` objects into a single set of values.
+   * merge configuration values from the sources into a single set of values.

 Add specifications of your config items